Fireworks displays

 Conditions of the approval

-We may attach conditions to your approval.
+We may have conditions on your approval.
 You must follow these conditions.
-This may include requiring you to contact and follow air traffic control directions.
+You might need to talk to air traffic control and follow their instructions.

 We may also tell Airservices Australia about the display.
-They may issue a notice to airmen (NOTAM) about the potential hazard to air traffic in the area.
+They may issue a notice to airmen (NOTAM) about the possible danger to air traffic in the area.

 Find out more